-Topic 606 does not apply to revenue associated with financial instruments, including revenue from loans and securities.
-Topic 606 is applicable to noninterest income such as deposit related fees and interchange fees.
-Significant components of noninterest income considered to be within the scope of Topic 606 are discussed below.
+ASC 606 does not apply to revenue associated with financial instruments, including revenue from loans and securities.
+The Credit Union's services that fall within the scope of ASC 606 are presented within noninterest income and are recognized as revenue as the Credit Union satisfies its obligation to the customer.
+Significant components of noninterest income considered to be within the scope of ASC 606 are discussed below.